 Suppose now that we wish to reflect the same resource using relative URIs.
 If the URI of the container includes the trailing slash, we end up with a very elegant representation, as shown below.

-But suppose that we ommit the trailing slash, issued an HTTP GET, and the container returned the representation shown above.
-This could produce a graph that is isomorphic to the following:
+But suppose that we omit the trailing slash, issued an HTTP GET, and the container returned the representation shown above.
+This could produce a graph that is equivalent to the following:

 So, clearly, the better solution is to ensure that container URIs end with a trailing slash.